 Next, fully engage (clockwise) the large nut on the bent tube into the regulator inlet until hand tight.
 This will ensure the nut is bottomed on the shoulder on the bent tube.
 Do not tighten further.
 Loosen the jam nut on the regulator inlet (counterclockwise), and engage the jam nut fully to the large nut on the bent tube.
-Using a torque wrench and an %" open end wrench hold the large nut on the regulator end of the bent tube and torque the jam nut, see "Torque Specs" on page APNDX-19 for correct torque.
+Using a torque wrench and an %" open end wrench hold the large nut on the regulator end of the bent tube and torque the jam nut.
+See "Torque Specs" module.

-20) Ensuring the O-ring is in place, use a torque wrench a 1 1⁄4" socket and an extension, torque the regulator mount nut, see "Torque Specs" on page APNDX-19 for correct torque.
-Next using a torque wrench with an 1⁄26" adapter, torque the bent tube nut to the side block, see "Torque Specs" on page APNDX-19 for correct torque.

-21) Attach the whisker wings to each side of the face port retainer using the screws, kidney plates or zinc anodes and spacers.
-Using a torque wrench with a flat blade screwdriver adapter, carefully torque these, see "Torque Specs" on page APNDX-19 for correct torque.
+- 20) Ensuring the O-ring is in place, use a torque wrench a 1 1⁄4" socket and an extension, torque the regulator mount nut.
+See "Torque Specs" module.
+Next using a torque wrench with an 1⁄26" adapter, torque the bent tube nut to the side block.
+See "Torque Specs" module. - 21) Attach the whisker wings to each side of the face port retainer using the screws, kidney plates or zinc anodes and spacers.
+Using a torque wrench with a flat blade screwdriver adapter, carefully torque these.
+See "Torque Specs" module.